suam-team/stack-buf-overflow-101-lab/README.md

 ## Let Play

-Review source code [chall.c](/chall.c) and find a bug.
-Please hack this lab on your own environment.
-And then, get a real flag `ws://stack-buf-overflow-101-lab.herokuapp.com`.
+Please find a bud in the [chall.c](/chall.c) file.
+Then, hack this lab on your own environment.
+Next, get a real flag `ws://stack-buf-overflow-101-lab.herokuapp.com`.
+Finally, submit flag on [https://lab.suam.wtf/](https://lab.suam.wtf/).

 ## WebSocket PWN